Christos Patsatzoglou: Omonia

-On 1 June 2009 it was announced that Patsatzoglou will play for his ex-coach Takis Lemonis, this time though for Cypriot club Omonia.
-Patsatzoglou agreed to a 2-year deal earning €800,000.
+On 1 June 2009, it was announced that Patsatzoglou would play for his ex-coach Takis Lemonis, this time though for Cypriot First Division club Omonia.
+Patsatzoglou agreed to a two-year deal earning €800,000.
 Patsatzoglou indicated he wants to leave in the summer transfer window and return to Greece.
 Being played out of position at centre-back has been cited as the reason for his desire to leave.
 Patsatzoglou only played six league matches due to his long-term injury.

 AEK Athens

-On 30 August 2010 Patsatzoglou agreed on terms with AEK Athens signing a 1-year deal.
+On 30 August 2010, Patsatzoglou agreed on terms with AEK Athens signing a one-year deal.
 Patsatzoglou was also rejoined with manager Dusan Bajevic.
 Patsatzoglou was given the number 2.
 Patsatzoglou made his debut for AEK against Panserraikos coming on as a substitute.
 He is no longer with AEK Athens since January 2011.

 PAS Giannina

 In January 2011 Patsatzouglou signed for PAS Giannina a team in the second division hoping to get again in Super League Greece.
 In November 2012 Patsatzoglou, who was on the team for the game against OFI Crete, disappeared making an appeal to the club due to a ten-day delay of a contract' dose.
 At that time, awaiting the final court decision for the appeal has been filed against PAS Giannina, Patsatzoglou was in England where he tried to open a new page in his career.
-The Greek international tested in Bolton Wanderers F.C. struggling to convince the team staff.
-He had also the best recommendations from Stelios Giannakopoulos, whom opinion always counts in «Reebok Stadium».
-However, if this scenario did not proceed, Patsatzoglou was willing to exhaust every possibility for playing in England, at least until the end of the 2012/13 season.
+The Greek international tested in Bolton Wanderers struggling to convince the team staff.
+He had also the best recommendations from Stelios Giannakopoulos, whom opinion always counts in Reebok Stadium.
+However, if this scenario did not proceed, Patsatzoglou was willing to exhaust every possibility for playing in England, at least until the end of the 2012–13 season.